ExpiredSoup/Sisyphus/README.md

 ![image](https://github.com/ExpiredSoup/Syphilis/assets/151405907/e2f3d805-36e9-4e9e-b65b-00b85586550a)
 ---
-Syphilis is a language heavily inspired by Brainfuck you spelled Sisyphus wromg that was purely intentional its less painful to slowly succumb to the effects of Syphilis then write in this sin of a langauge
+Syphilis is a language heavily inspired by Brainfuck its less painful to slowly succumb to the effects of Syphilis then write in this sin of a langauge
 ---

 "i" move pointer in main tape left